-Why Mammogram Is Still Needed if You Have Breast Dense Tissue
+Why Mammograms Are Still Important, Even if You Have Dense Breasts

-- Dense tissue – the firmer part made up of milk ducts and supportive structures.
+- Dense tissue – firmer tissue made up of milk ducts and supportive structures

 Why Dense Breasts Can Be Tricky

-Here’s the thing.
-On a mammogram, dense tissue appears white.
-Unfortunately, so do tumors.
-That makes it harder to detect abnormalities in dense breasts.
-It's like trying to spot a snowflake in a snowstorm.
+On a mammogram, both dense tissue and tumors appear white.
+That makes it harder to spot any problems, like finding a snowflake in a snowstorm.

 What You Can Do

-- Know your family history.
-If breast cancer runs in your family, talk to your doctor about personalized screening options.
+- Know your family history—if breast cancer runs in your family, talk to your doctor about extra screenings.

 With gratitude,